demisto/content/Packs/AWS-SQS/Integrations/AWS-SQS/README.md

 Amazon Web Services Simple Queuing Service (SQS)
-This integration was integrated and tested with version xx of AWS - SQS

 ## Configure AWS - SQS on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.